Developer-Autodesk/viewer-javascript-tutorial/chapter-3.md

 </pre>

-You can also checkout the changes of this step from github by running following command if you have git installed:

-	git checkout workshop-viewer-customization-step7

 Test your extension again.
 This time, in addition to displaying the panel, the camera (your view of the model) starts rotating when you select a model element.